 Fool me…you can’t get fooled again.

-Readers are invited to pause and once again see the contrast between French and American politicians’ snafus: a known and admitted philanderer and a man who could not complete a common aphorism. ((I realize that this juxtaposition is a red herring, or a canard, or some other colorful animal species with an exotic sounding name.
-Obviously there is no such simple reductionistic Either/Or here, and there are plenty of politicians capable of being aphorists and philanderers (a thought which probably goes a long way towards explaining why Bill Clinton was so successful.))
+Readers are invited to pause and once again see the contrast between French and American politicians’ snafus: a known and admitted philanderer and a man who could not complete a common aphorism.
+I realize that this juxtaposition is a red herring, or a canard, or some other colorful animal species with an exotic sounding name.
+Obviously there is no such simple reductionistic Either/Or here, … Continue reading

 But let us return to M. Leclerc, who, while defending DSK at an earlier hearing made the following comment to a French newspaper in explanation of his client’s innocence: